vedala/kalyanv_blog/_posts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 - Accessing database from a Lambda function
     - [AWS Lambda tutorial](https://docs.aws.amazon.com/lambda/latest/dg/vpc-rds.html)
 - Resolving "libpq.so: cannot open shared object file" error
-    - [AWS forum post](https://forums.aws.amazon.com/thread.jspa?messageID=680192) - this post contains discussion about this issue and a solution suggested by forum participant.
+    - [AWS forum post](https://forums.aws.amazon.com/thread.jspa?messageID=680192) - this post contains discussion about this issue and a solution suggested by a forum participant.
     - [Github project with steps on building psycopg2 library](https://github.com/jkehler/awslambda-psycopg2) - this Github project is created by the forum participant mentioned in the previous reference.
 This project provides detailed steps to build postgresql and psycopg2 from source code.
 If you are using python 3.6, this project contains ready-to-use psycopg2 library built for AWS Lambda.
 - Links to postgresql and psycopg2 source code downloads
     - [postgreSQL source downloads](https://www.postgresql.org/ftp/source/v10.0/)